Analysis of branon dark matter and extra-dimensional models with AMS-02: 1. Introduction

-\section{INTRODUCTION}
+\section{1.
+Introduction}

-The bump reported above $~8$ GeV of the positron fluxes at the International Space Station (ISS) by some detectors such as AMS-02 \cite{Pizzolotto:2016lwk,Caroff:2016abl,Aguilar:2013qda}, PAMELA \cite{Adriani:2008zr,Adriani:2013uda} HEAT \cite{DuVernois:2001bb} or Fermi \cite{2012PhRvL.108a1103A}, has opened a wide discussion about the origin and the reliability of models of cosmic-ray propagation.
-This bump has been usually considered as an expected excess added to a modeled background to which other astrophysical sources are added \cite{DiMauro:2014iia,Yin:2013vaa}.
-The main astrophysical candidates to interpret such a result are supernovae remnants \cite{Erlykin:2013xna}, the secondary production of positrons in the interstellar medium (ISM) generated by spallation of cosmic rays \cite{Delahaye:2008ua} and nearby pulsars \cite{Yuksel:2008rf}.
-Hence, taking into account the contributions from averaged distant sources, fluxes from both local supernovae (Green Catalog \cite{2009BASI...37...45G}) and pulsars from the ATNF \cite{1993ApJS...88..529T} (such as Geminga, $\text{J1741-2054}$ or Monogem), the measurements of $\text{AMS-02}$ can be well fitted \cite{DiMauro:2014iia}.
+The positron fraction when the electron/positron ($e^+/e^-$) theoretical background is only explained in terms of spallation of cosmic rays (secondary products) presents an excess for energies up to 10 GeV as measured by some detectors, such as AMS-02 \cite{Pizzolotto:2016lwk,Accardo:2014lma,Aguilar:2013qda}, PAMELA \cite{Adriani:2008zr,Adriani:2013uda} HEAT \cite{DuVernois:2001bb} or Fermi \cite{FermiLAT:2011ab}.
+This phenomenon has opened a wide discussion about the origin and the reliability of models of cosmic-ray propagation.
+In order to explain such an excess, it is necessary to introduce additional sources by injecting $e^+/e^-$ pairs.
+The main astrophysical sources \cite{DiMauro:2014iia,Yin:2013vaa} to interpret such a result are supernovae remnants (SNRs) \cite{Erlykin:2013xna}, the secondary production of positrons in the interstellar medium (ISM) generated by spallation of cosmic rays \cite{Delahaye:2008ua} and nearby pulsars \cite{Yuksel:2008rf}.
+Hence, taking into account the contributions from averaged distant sources, fluxes from both local supernovae (Green Catalog \cite{Green:2009qf}) and pulsars from the ATNF database \cite{Taylor:1993ba} (such as Geminga, J1741-2054 or Monogem), the measurements of AMS-02 can be well fitted \cite{DiMauro:2014iia}.
+Also, further explanations, such as annihilating dark matter (DM) in the Milky Way halo, have also been considered in the literature very recently \cite{Feng:2017tnz,Laletin:2017qei,Cheng:2016slx,Carquin:2015uma}.
+Thus DM sources could either partially or completely explain the aforementioned excess \cite{Delahaye:2007fr,Grefe:2011kh,Feng:2013zca,Ibarra:2013zia}.
+Although some studies fit this excess with either astrophysical sources or DM separately, the big space of parameters accounting for both astrophysical sources and DM contributions, enables us to describe the positron excess with a combination of them ({\it c.\,f.} \cite{DiMauro:2015jxa, Lin:2014vja,Lu:2015fdn} for recent attempts) bearing in mind that no source model can produce more $e^+/e^-$ than those observed by experimental data.